KazaiMazai/Puredux/Docs/PureduxStore.md

 ```
 ### How to manage child store's and its state lifecycle?

-Child store is a `StoreObject` it will exist while you keep a strong reference to it.
+Child store's state will exist while there is a reference to the Store.

-### Why root store and scope store is a Store<State, Action> and child store is a `StoreObject<State, Action>`?
+### More about state lifecycle

 Root store's and scope store's lifecycle is controlled by StoreFactory.
 They exist while factory exist.
 Typically during the whole app lifecycle.

 Child store is for the cases when we want to take over the control of the store lifecycle.
 Typically when we present screens or some flows of the app.

-`StoreObject<State, Action>` prevents from errors that could occur because of confusion with
-Store<State, Action

 ### How are Actions dispatched with parent/child stores?